varigence/docs/bimlflex/user-guide/data-vault-templates.md

 ![Satellite Metadata](images/bimlflex-ss-v5-excel-satellite-metadata-objects.png "Satellite Metadata")

 The default naming convention uses the same name for the Satellite as the Hub or Link it is attached to with an additional suffix indicating the source system.
-It is recommended to use a consistent naming convention for all artifacts.
+It is recommended to use a consistent naming convention for all artefacts.
 The suffix naming suggests that additional Satellites can be added to the Hubs from other sources.

 Only under very, very specific circumstances is it recommended to load data into the same Satellite from multiple different sources and even then it is always possible to still load to separate destinations.
 The Data Vault model supports an unlimited number of Satellites attached to Hubs and Links, this should be embraced in the modelling so that the agility and flexibility to integrate changes and new sources are maximised.